 Skip to main content

-Grackle gives you a single platform to run any coding agent on any environment — Docker, SSH, Codespaces, whatever.
+One platform to run Claude Code, Copilot, Codex, or Goose on any environment — Docker, SSH, Codespaces, local.
 It handles provisioning, credentials, transport, and lifecycle.
 You get a CLI, web UI, and MCP server out of the box.

 warning